More on discrete convexity: Hereditary and Convex Discrete Families

-Then to the above chain of implications we can add the following one:
+Then, to the above chain of implications we can add the following one:

-Yet, we will not consider this modification, since we have no ``natural" example of a very weakly, but not weakly, hereditary family.
-Although ``formal" such examples are not difficult to construct. \end{remark}
+Yet, we consider this modification only in Subsections \ref{very-weak-2}, \ref{very-weak-1}, and \ref{very-weak}. since we have few``natural" examples of very weakly but not weakly hereditary families, although many ``formal" such examples are not difficult to construct. \end{remark}

 In the next three sections we consider several examples related to directed and non-directed graphs, complete edge-chromatic graphs, and two-person game forms and normal form games, respectively.
 We survey known results and obtain several new ones.